 In 2012-13, Indiana State finished 18-15 and advanced to the semifinals of the MVC Tournament on the strength of a 51-50 victory over Evansville.
 In 2013-14, the Sycamores finished with a 23-11 mark and reached the second MVC Tournament Championship game in four seasons under Lansing.
-The Sycamores played in the National Invitation Tournament (NIT) in 2012-13 & 2013-14 campaigns, reaching the postseason five consecutive seasons, including each of the first four years with Lansing at the helm.
+The Sycamores played in the National Invitation Tournament (NIT) in 2013 & 2014 and reached the postseason five consecutive seasons, including in each of the first four years with Lansing at the helm.

 Indiana State’s three victories over the RPI Top 50 were tied for the most of any one in the Missouri Valley Conference in 2012-13.
 Creighton, the league’s tournament and regular season champion also owned three.
 Indiana State owned a victory in the Diamond Head Classic against ACC Champion Miami and also took down Ole Miss to finish third in the event while Jake Odum was named to the All-Tournament Team.

 Odum also became the first Sycamore to appear on the All-Missouri Valley Conference First Team since 2001 and just the sixth all-time.
 Freshman Khristian Smith was a member of the MVC All-Bench Team while Lucas Eitel and Justin Gant were named Second Team MVC Scholar-Athletes.
 Additionally, Odum was named to the 2013 Lou Henson All-America Team as well as the 2013 NABC All-District 16 First Team.